leitstand/leitstand-ui/leitstand-ui-web/doc/controller.md

 passes the view model to the view template in order to render the view and subscribes all events from the view to process them accordingly.

-Leistand UI controllers are bundled in ES6 _modules_.
+Leitstand UI controllers are bundled in ES6 _modules_.
 A module provides a controller for each view and creates a menu to bind every view to its controller.
 The menu is exported to get registered in the Leitstand menu.